I just want to send you a thank you e-mail, as I heavily relied on your preparation sources throughout my interviewing journey.

 I went through workshops offered by these firms and talked to numerous recruiters and consultants.
 I additionally applied to Booz, AT Kearney, Oliver Wyman, Siemens Management Consulting, and OC&C.

-However, I got invited by all top firms (McKinsey, BCG, Bain, Berger)!
+I did get invited by all top firms (McKinsey, BCG, Bain, Berger)!

 The only two firms which invited me without prior contact were OC&C and Oliver Wyman.